 • Treating watts and joules as the same unit.
 A joule is energy; a watt is joule per second.

-1. Is the problem asking how much energy was transferred by a force?
+1. How much energy was transferred by a force?
 Use work.

-2. Is it asking about stored or changing motion/position energy?
+2. Stored or changing motion/position energy?
 Use an energy equation.

-3. Is it asking how quickly the transfer happened?
+3. How quickly the transfer happened?
 Use power.

 Need help with a problem?